Russell Wilson (cricketer)

-Russell Wilson (born 17 March 1959, in Blackpool) was an English cricketer.
+Russell Wilson (born 17 March 1959, in Blackpool) is a former English cricketer.
 He was a right-handed batsman and right-arm medium-fast bowler who played for Wiltshire.

 Having made his Minor Counties Championship debut for the team in 1979, he made his only List A appearance during the 1983 NatWest Trophy, against Northamptonshire.
 From the tailend, he scored 9 not out.